 Before Liesel arrives in Molching, she attends her brother's burial in a snowy graveyard.
 She steals The Grave Digger's Handbook from the cemetery after it falls from a young grave digger's coat.
 The kicker is: Liesel can't read.

 After arriving on Himmel Street, Liesel takes an immediate liking to her foster father, Hans, who begins to teach her to read.
 Her foster mother, Rosa, at first seems scary and abusive, but as we get to know her better, we can see love behind Rosa's coarseness.
 In addition to her foster parents, Liesel meets her soon-to-be best friend and neighbor, Rudy Steiner.
 He will soon become the Clyde to her Bonnie in the stealing of books, and, occasionally, food.

-Turns out that Erik Vandenburg, a Jewish man, saved Hans's life during World War I, giving up his own life in the process.
-Erik's son, Max, is now 22 and is running from the Nazis.
+It turns out that Erik Vandenburg, a Jewish man, saved Hans's life during World War I, giving up his own life in the process.
+Erik's son, Max, is now twenty two and is running from the Nazis.
 Upon learning of his plight, Hans readily helps arrange for Max's journey to Himmel Street.
 Hiding a Jewish person in your home during World War II is one of the most dangerous things a German person could do.
 It means a constant state of paranoia for all involved.
 Liesel forms a fast friendship with Max.